Wall Street Breakfast: Crude Oil Prices Pull Back As OPEC+ Deal Seen As 'Too Little Too Late'

 Airlines seek changes to rescue package terms

 Major U.S. airlines are urging Treasury officials to scrap or revise a proposal that would make part of the $25 billion earmarked by Congress to help keep workers on the payroll repayable in the form of low-cost loans.
 Treasury Secretary Mnuchin told the airlines on Friday the government would require them to repay 30% of the grants in low-cost loans over 10 years.
-But trade group Airlines for America - which represents American (NASDAQ:AAL), United (NASDAQ:UAL), Delta (NYSE:DAL), Southwest (NYSE:LUV), JetBlue (NASDAQ:JBLU) and others - said it believed the $25B in payroll assistance was "to be only in grants - which is considerably more effective for our employees - and not a combination of grants and loans."
+But trade group Airlines for America - which represents American (AAL), United (UAL), Delta (DAL), Southwest (LUV), JetBlue (JBLU) and others - said it believed the $25B in payroll assistance was "to be only in grants - which is considerably more effective for our employees - and not a combination of grants and loans."
 The head of the Association of Flight Attendants union wrote if Treasury insists on airlines repaying $7 billion in grants, "job cuts will happen now AND longer term cuts will come in October."

 Go Deeper: Airlines wait on grants as bookings, fares plummet.